 How Carolina Therapy Connection Can Help

-At Carolina Therapy Connection, we know how important mental health and support are for parents and caregivers of special needs children.
+At Carolina Therapy Connection, we know how important mental health and support are for parents and caregivers of support needs children.
 Here’s what we offer:

 - Free 15-Minute Screening: Call us to set up a free 15-minute talk with one of our counselors.
 It can help you decide if therapy might be helpful for you.